Random-field random surfaces: Introduction

+However, the effect of $\beta$ can be mimicked in the model~\eqref{eq:defmuLeta} by multiplying $V$ and $\lambda$ by $\beta$ and thus the previous results are applicable also to the model~\eqref{eq:real-valued model with temperature}.
+Moreover, the lower bounds in Theorem~\ref{prop3.100910} and all bounds of Theorem~\ref{prop3.1009100bis} hold uniformly in $\beta$, since the constants $C,c$ in Theorem~\ref{prop3.100910} and Theorem~\ref{prop3.1009100bis} depend only on the ratio $\lambda / c_-$ and the ellipticity ratio $c_+/c_-$.
+The upper bound of Theorem~\ref{prop3.100910} also depends on $\frac{1}{c_-}$ and thus improves as $\beta$ increases.
+In particular, taking the limit $\beta \to \infty$ implies that the finite-volume ground configuration of the random-field $\nabla \phi$ model (see~\eqref{def.groundstate1706} below for its explicit formula when $\lambda=1$) satisfies the inequalities stated in Theorem~\ref{prop3.100910} and Theorem~\ref{prop3.1009100bis}.

-We point out that the proof of Theorem~\ref{prop3.1009100bis} does not require $\eta$ to have mean zero (unlike the proof of Theorem~\ref{prop3.100910}).
+The proof of Theorem~\ref{prop3.1009100bis} does not require $\eta$ to have mean zero (unlike the proof of Theorem~\ref{prop3.100910}).
 It is worth noting, however, that if $\eta$ is symmetric (i.e., $\eta$ has the same distribution as $-\eta$), then

 Thus, a symmetry assumption can be used to upgrade the conclusion of Theorem~\ref{prop3.1009100bis} from a variance bound to a bound on the $L^2$-norm (in the random field) of the thermal expectation $\left\langle \phi(0) \right\rangle_{\mu_{\Lambda_L}^\eta}$.
-It is plausible that such an $L^2$ bound also holds if the symmetry assumption is weakened to requiring that $\eta$ has mean zero but this is not proven here; see also Section~\ref{sec:thermal expectation for grad phi model}.
+It is plausible that such an $L^2$ bound also holds if the symmetry assumption is weakened to requiring that $\eta$ has mean zero, but this is not proven here; see also Section~\ref{sec:thermal expectation for grad phi model}.

 Theorem~\ref{prop3.1009100bis} estimates the extent to which the thermal \emph{expectation} of the height fluctuates as the random field changes.
 It is also natural to consider the full fluctuations of the height, as a result of both thermal fluctuations and the randomness of the field.
 By the law of total variance, this can be decomposed as